scred47/pleezer/README.md

       Resampling is done using linear interpolation.
     - 32-bit sample formats (i32/f32) are recommended when using volume control or normalization, as they preserve more precision in the audio output.
+    - Advanced: While device enumeration shows only common configurations (44.1/48 kHz, I16/I32/F32), other sample rates (e.g., 96 kHz) and formats (e.g., U16) are supported when explicitly specified in the device string.

 - `--normalize-volume`: Enable volume normalization to maintain consistent volume levels across tracks.
 Example:
     ```bash